Temple of Artemis

 The Temple of Artemis was located southwest of Ayasuluk hill where Selcuk Castle is located on.
 It was considered to be one of the Seven Wonder of the World by ancient writers.
 Today on Ephesus tours you can only see the ruins of the foundations of this marvelous construction of the Hellenistic Age, entirely made of marble and full of sculptured columns’ capitals and shafts.

-You can still see a single column which is erected to remind the people in the original site in Ephesus and Temple of Artemis’s remains stand on the exhibition in the British Museum.
+You can still see a single column that is erected to remind the people of the original site in Ephesus and the Temple of Artemis’s remains stand on the exhibition in the British Museum.